NichHarris/tcp_json_proto/README.md

 # Workload

-- Developed a Client/Server using TCP for the Data Communication
+- Developed a Client/Server Application using TCP for the Data Communication
 - Designed the Data Model using both Protocol Buf and JSON
 - Deployed on AWS Cloud Instance and Google Cloud Platform